2nd April 2019

 There are three key brushing habits to maintain at home.
 These are when to brush, how long for, and when to replace your toothbrush.
 Brushing morning and night is obviously what we all do and that’s definitely the first key rule to toothbrushing.
 However, we’re willing to bet that nobody spends enough time brushing their teeth in each sitting.
 It’s recommended that you brush your teeth for at least 2 minutes a day, spending one minute on the bottom row and one minute on the top.
 An easy way to measure this is to listen to a song while you brush, so after one minute you can switch.
 Not enough people replace their toothbrush when they really should do.
 You should only use your toothbrush for 3-4 months before getting a new one, and even sooner if your bristles are beginning to fray and turn outwards.

 Your dental hygienist wants you to remember to floss and use mouthwash.
 Flossing is important because it removes plaque and food debris from between the hidden surfaces of your teeth, a place where brushing often can’t penetrate.
 This helps protect you from gum disease, as these harmful substances aren’t sitting atop your gum line and irritating it.
 Using an antiseptic mouthwash not only helps fight bacteria levels in your mouth and restore its pH, but it also performs a sort of liquid exfoliation.
 The swilling and rinsing can help to loosen stubborn food debris, so it provides another level of tooth cleansing and leaves your breath pleasantly minty fresh!

 Visit your dental hygienist

-Book you’re an appointment with our dental hygienist in Maidstone with Roseacre Dental today on 01622 730 548 to enjoy happier, healthier teeth and gums.
+Book you’re appointment with our dental hygienist in Maidstone today on 01622 730 548 or click here to submit an enquiry.
+Enjoy happier, healthier teeth and gums.